 For plan 2020, the performance conditions consisted of two external targets (sales evolution and operating income compared to a basket of competitors) weighting for two thirds of the total number of awards granted, and of one internal target (return on net assets compared to the previous period), weighting for one third of the total number of awards granted.
-For plans 2021, 2022 and 2023, the performance conditions consist of two external targets (sales evolution and operating income compared to a basket of competitors) weighting for two thirds of the total number of awards granted, and of one internal target (Company's sustainability and diversity performance), weighting for one third of the total number of awards granted, and of one internal target (Sustainability and diversity performance), weighting for one third of the total number of awards granted, diversity and inclusions indicators, ESG investor index and carbon rating.
+For plans 2021, 2022 and 2023, the performance conditions consist of two external targets (sales evolution and operating income compared to a basket of competitors) weighting for two thirds of the total number of awards granted, and of one internal target (Company's sustainability and diversity performance), weighting for one third of the total number of awards granted.
+Sustainability and diversity performance include environment/climate, diversity and inclusions indicators, ESG investor index and carbon rating.

-Stock awards are subject to three-year cliff-vesting for the Company's CEO, while they vest over a grading threeyear service period for other employees (32% as of the first anniversary of the grant, 32% as of the second anniversary of the grant and 36% as of the third anniversary of the grant).
+Stock awards are subject to three-year cliff-vesting for the Company's CEO, while they vest over a grading three-year service period for other employees (32% as of the first anniversary of the grant, 32% as of the second anniversary of the grant and 36% as of the third anniversary of the grant).
 Applicable only to the 2023 plan, stock awards allocated to members of the Executive Committee are also subject to three-year cliff vesting.
 In addition, for the year 2020, a Special Bonus was granted to the Company's CEO.